cidentertainment/node-replay/README.md

 Replay.fixtures = __dirname + '/fixtures/replay';
 ```

-You can tell **node-replay** what hosts to treat as "localhost".
+You can tell **node-retell** what hosts to treat as "localhost".
 Requests to
 these hosts will be routed to 127.0.0.1, without capturing or replay.
 This is
 particularly useful if you're making request to a test server and want to use
 the same URL as production.